-Glacier Bay Hubbard Glacier Tracy Arm and the Twin Sawyer Glaciers Mendenhall Glacier, Juneau The Kennicott Glacier Worthington Glacier, near Valdez
+Glacier Bay Hubbard Glacier Tracy Arm and the Twin Sawyer Glaciers Glacier Flightseeing, Mt.
+McKinley Mendenhall Glacier, Juneau The Kennicott Glacier Worthington Glacier, near Valdez

-Visiting glaciers is surely one of the highlights of a journey to Alaska.
-There are an estimated 100,000 glaciers in the State, covering three percent of the landscape and creating most of its rivers.
+A highlight of any Alaska journey is being able to see glaciers in action.
+The ice age is still underway here with an estimated 100,000 glaciers in the state, covering three percent of the landscape and creating most of its rivers.
 Glaciers are rivers of ice that flow from ice packs high in the mountains, where more snow falls than melts.
 In constant motion, they can move ahead at speeds of several feet a day, or sudden surges of as much as 300 feet.
 Some are retreating, or shrinking due to increased melting or a lack of new snow to feed them.
+The beautiful blue colour associated with glaciers is created by the density of the ice which absorbs all the colours of the spectrum except blue, which is reflected.

 Calving occurs when pieces of a tidewater glacier break off and fall into the sea.
-The creaking sounds associated with calving glaciers and the roar as pieces fall into the sea are as impressive as the visual scene.
-The beautiful blue colour associated with glaciers is created by the density of the ice which absorbs all the colours of the spectrum except blue, which is reflected.
+The creaking sounds associated with calving glaciers and the roar as pieces fall into the sea are as impressive as the visual scene itself.PHOTO: Norwegian Sun at Hubbard Glacier, courtesy Norwegian Cruise Line

 GLACIER BAYGlacier Bay is a collection of fjords and inlets, home to 16 active tidewater glaciers, all five species of Pacific Salmon and 25 percent of the total number of bird species in all North America.
 It is located in the middle of Glacier Bay National Park and Preserve, a 3.2 million acre sanctuary.
 Rangers come on board during the hours you spend in the Bay to explain the various glaciers you will see and the natural history of the region.
 In just over 200 years, the ice of Glacier Bay has retreated 65 miles.
 When Captain George Vancouver visited in 1794, the entrance to the Bay was a wall of ice.

 Entrance to Glacier Bay is closely guarded in order to protect the delicate environment, so cruise lines must apply for permits to visit.
 A limited number of permits are issued each year for ships which meet the strict criteria.